More ‘troubling’ internal Boeing documents on 737 MAX released Monday to FAA

-Boeing has sent the Federal Aviation Administration (FAA) documents discovered by its internal investigation into development of the 737 MAX that include “troubling communications” that the company’s lawyers say it needs to disclose, according to a person familiar with the details.
+Boeing has sent the Federal Aviation Administration (FAA) documents that were discovered by its internal investigation into development of the 737 MAX and that include “troubling communications” that the company’s lawyers say it needs to disclose, according to a person familiar with the details.

 The documents include further messages from Mark Forkner, the Boeing pilot whose 2016 instant message exchange with a colleague caused outrage when it was released in October.